Sparronator9999/YAMDCC/README.md

 NOTE:
 If YAMDCC finds the driver already installed, it may try to use that (potentially vulnerable) driver instead.
-If it was installed with, e.g. [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor), you should be fine, as they implement the same fix that YAMDCC does.
+If it was installed with, e.g. [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor), you should be fine, as they implement the same workaround that YAMDCC does.

 Please read the [disclaimer](#disclaimers), especially the bold text, if you haven't already.